Koljo Karagiosov: Charity

 Karagiosov donated money for different charity organizations, schools, churches and monasteries – The Gabrovian Library, The Women Charity organization “Mother Care” and the Red Cross.
 He helped his father supplying the Zograph Monastery with provisions which he bought in Bulgaria and sent them in Mount Athos.

 Family

 He had three children – two sons and a daughter.
 The elder son Vassil was born in Leipzig in 1920.
 He lived in Pleven and worked as a musician – piano player.
 The second son Bozhidar was born in Gabrovo.
 He worked in a PVC manufacturing company and was a singer in the Military choir in Gabrovo.
 The daughter Veselinka graduated engineer in Plovdiv.
 She worked in the field of Milk industry and Catering establishment.
-She was a skilful teacher too.
+She was a skillful teacher too.